 I’d recommend using a line or two of copy about the content on the rest of the page – aim for the biggest take-away for a visitor if you’re stuck.

 Social proof isn’t a 100% necessity but it certainly makes a valuable addition above the fold.

-If you have a lot of social shares, comments or are collaborating with a large, well known entity in your industry – show it above the fold.
+If you have a lot of social shares, and comments or are collaborating with a large, well-known entity in your industry – show it above the fold.